1. The idea for a canal across Panama dates back to the 16th century.

 In the years after the canal opened, tensions increased between America and Panama over control of the canal and the surrounding Canal Zone.
 In 1964, Panamanians rioted after being prevented from flying their nation’s flag next to a U.S. flag in the Canal Zone.
 In the aftermath of the violence, Panama temporarily broke off diplomatic relations with the United States.
 In 1977, President Jimmy Carter and General Omar Torrijos of Panama signed treaties that transferred control of the canal to Panama in 1999 but gave the United States the right to use military force to defend the waterway against any threat to its neutrality.
 Despite opposition by a number of politicians who didn’t want their country to give up its authority over the canal, the U.S. Senate ratified the Torrijos-Carter Treaties by a narrow margin in 1978.
 Control of the canal was transferred peacefully to Panama in December 1999, and the Panamanians have been responsible for it ever since.

-7. The canal is being expanded to handle today’s megaships.
+7. The canal was recently expanded to handle today’s megaships.

-In 2007, work began on a $5.25 billion expansion project that will enable the canal to handle post-Panamax ships; that is, those exceeding the dimensions of so-called Panamax vessels, built to fit through the canal, whose locks are 110 feet wide and 1,000 feet long.
-The expanded canal will be able to handle cargo vessels carrying 14,000 20-foot containers, nearly three times the amount currently accommodated.
-The expansion project, expected to be completed in late 2015, includes the creation of a new, larger set of locks and the widening and deepening of existing navigational channels.
-However, while the new locks will be able to fit many modern ships, they still won’t be super-sized enough for some vessels, such as Maersk’s Triple E class ships, the planet’s biggest container ships, which measure 194 feet wide and 1,312 feet long, with a capacity of 18,000 20-foot containers.
+In 2007, work began on a $5.25 billion expansion project that enabled the canal to handle post-Panamax ships; that is, those exceeding the dimensions of so-called Panamax vessels, built to fit through the canal, whose locks are 110 feet wide and 1,000 feet long.
+The expanded canal, which was completed in 2016, can handle cargo vessels carrying 14,000 20-foot containers, nearly three times the amount previously accommodated.
+The expansion project also includes a new, larger set of locks and the widening and deepening of existing navigational channels.
+However, while the new locks are able to fit many modern ships, they still aren't super-sized enough for some vessels, such as Maersk’s Triple E class ships, the planet’s biggest container ships, which measure 194 feet wide and 1,312 feet long, with a capacity of 18,000 20-foot containers.